My son/daughter notified me that they’re not feeling well. What do I tell them?

 What about prescription medications abroad?

 Begin by contacting your prescribing physician to ensure you have enough to last the duration of your time abroad.
 Your insurance company may require you to request an extension on your student’s prescription.
-If you need assistance providing a letter which identifies your son or daughter’s status on an SU Abroad program, please contact our Assistant Director, Student Services.
+If you need assistance providing a letter which identifies your son or daughter’s status on an Syracuse Abroad program, please contact our Assistant Director, Student Services.

 If you have specific questions on medications abroad, please contact International SOS Assistance.
 For more tips on medical care abroad, click here.